verhovsky/books-futures-explained/src/1_futures_in_rust.md

 a runtime for handling concurrency, so you need to use a library which provide this for you.

-Quite a bit of complexity attributed to `Futures` are actually complexity rooted in runtimes.
+Quite a bit of complexity attributed to `Futures` is actually complexity rooted in runtimes.
 Creating an efficient runtime is hard.

 Learning how to use one correctly requires quite a bit of effort as well, but